 What was interesting to observe and worth remembering was that with each progressive target, the terms to reach a Voluntary Disclosure Agreement got more and more onerous.
 Eventually most countries closed this compromise option completely and just threw the book at those who had not yet come in from the cold.

 The reason I mapped out the sequence of events above is to illustrate the point that if you (or your clients) are planning to continue engaging in “secrecy planning” for tax evasion, you are being foolish.
 Oversight (systems and staff) is increasing and the incentives for whistle-blowing now exist everywhere.
 The reality is that the technique of using undisclosed foreign bank accounts is dying a hard and painful death with the last few remaining offenders being uncovered every day.

-Pre-Immigration Tax Planning
+The Alternative: Pre-Immigration Tax Planning